maslovakate/AWS-DE-Certification/README.md

 ![image](https://github.com/user-attachments/assets/637a5a19-4b7c-44e7-bd6d-333abaa0deab)

 ## Amazon S3 – Lifecycle Rules
-- Transition Actions – configure objects to transition to another storage class
+- Transition Actions – configure objects to transition to another storage class;
-  - Move objects to Standard IA class 60 days after creation
+  - Move objects to Standard IA class 60 days after creation;
-  - Move to Glacier for archiving after 6 months
+  - Move to Glacier for archiving after 6 months;
-- Expiration actions – configure objects to expire (delete) after some time
+- Expiration actions – configure objects to expire (delete) after some time;
-  - Access log files can be set to delete after a 365 days
+  - Access log files can be set to delete after a 365 days;
-  - Can be used to delete old versions of files (if versioning is enabled)
+  - Can be used to delete old versions of files (if versioning is enabled);
-  - Can be used to delete incomplete Multi-Part uploads
+  - Can be used to delete incomplete Multi-Part uploads;
-- Rules can be created for a certain prefix (example: s3://mybucket/mp3/*)
+- Rules can be created for a certain prefix (example: s3://mybucket/mp3/*);
-- Rules can be created for certain objects Tags (example: Department: Finance)
+- Rules can be created for certain objects Tags (example: Department: Finance).

 ## Amazon S3 – Lifecycle Rules (Scenario 1)
 Your application on EC2 creates images thumbnails after profile photos are uploaded to Amazon S3.
 These thumbnails can be easily recreated, and only need to be kept for 60 days.
 The source images should be able to be immediately retrieved for these 60 days, and afterwards, the user can wait up to 6 hours.
 How would you design this?
-- S3 source images can be on Standard, with a lifecycle configuration to transition them to Glacier after 60 days
+- S3 source images can be on Standard, with a lifecycle configuration to transition them to Glacier after 60 days;
-- S3 thumbnails can be on One-Zone IA, with a lifecycle configuration to expire them (delete them) after 60 days
+- S3 thumbnails can be on One-Zone IA, with a lifecycle configuration to expire them (delete them) after 60 days.

 ## Amazon S3 – Lifecycle Rules (Scenario 2)
 A rule in your company states that you should be able to recover your deleted S3 objects immediately for 30 days, although this may happen rarely.
 After this time, and for up to 365 days, deleted objects should be recoverable within 48 hours.
-- Enable S3 Versioning in order to have object versions, so that “deleted objects” are in fact hidden by a “delete marker” and can be recovered
+- Enable S3 Versioning in order to have object versions, so that “deleted objects” are in fact hidden by a “delete marker” and can be recovered;
-- Transition the “noncurrent versions” of the object to Standard IA
+- Transition the “noncurrent versions” of the object to Standard IA;
-- Transition afterwards the “noncurrent versions” to Glacier Deep Archive
+- Transition afterwards the “noncurrent versions” to Glacier Deep Archive.

 ## S3 Event Notifications
 S3:ObjectCreated, S3:ObjectRemoved, S3:ObjectRestore, S3:Replication…

 ## S3 Event Notifications with Amazon EventBridge
 ![image](https://github.com/user-attachments/assets/24e1e838-e487-44fd-9682-8c92d3880164)
-- Advanced filtering options with JSON rules (metadata, object size, name...)
+- Advanced filtering options with JSON rules (metadata, object size, name...);
-- Multiple Destinations – ex Step Functions, Kinesis Streams / Firehose…
+- Multiple Destinations – ex Step Functions, Kinesis Streams / Firehose…;
-- EventBridge Capabilities – Archive, Replay Events, Reliable delivery
+- EventBridge Capabilities – Archive, Replay Events, Reliable delivery.

 ## S3 – Baseline Performance
-- Amazon S3 automatically scales to high request rates, latency 100-200 ms
+- Amazon S3 automatically scales to high request rates, latency 100-200 ms;
-- Your application can achieve at least 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.
+- Your application can achieve at least 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket;
-- There are no limits to the number of prefixes in a bucket.
+- There are no limits to the number of prefixes in a bucket;
 - Example (object path => prefix):
-  - bucket/folder1/sub1/file => /folder1/sub1/
+  - bucket/folder1/sub1/file => /folder1/sub1/;
-  - bucket/folder1/sub2/file => /folder1/sub2/
+  - bucket/folder1/sub2/file => /folder1/sub2/;
-  - bucket/1/file => /1/
+  - bucket/1/file => /1/;
-  - bucket/2/file => /2/
+  - bucket/2/file => /2/;
-- If you spread reads across all four prefixes evenly, you can achieve 22,000 requests per second for GET and HEAD
+- If you spread reads across all four prefixes evenly, you can achieve 22,000 requests per second for GET and HEAD.

 ## S3 Performance
 - Multi-Part upload:
-  - recommended for files > 100MB, must use for files > 5GB
+  - recommended for files > 100MB, must use for files > 5GB;
-  - Can help parallelize uploads (speed up transfers)
+  - Can help parallelize uploads (speed up transfers);
-- **S3 Transfer Acceleration **
+- **S3 Transfer Acceleration**:
-  - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region
+  - Increase transfer speed by transferring file to an AWS edge location which will forward the data to the S3 bucket in the target region;
-  - Compatible with multi-part upload
+  - Compatible with multi-part upload.

 ## S3 Performance – S3 Byte-Range Fetches
 ![image](https://github.com/user-attachments/assets/617cfccd-dcca-4305-81bf-2afc7647606b)

 ## S3 Select & Glacier Select
-- Retrieve less data using SQL by performing server-side filtering
+- Retrieve less data using SQL by performing server-side filtering;
-- Can filter by rows & columns (simple SQL statements)
+- Can filter by rows & columns (simple SQL statements);
-- Less network transfer, less CPU cost client-side
+- Less network transfer, less CPU cost client-side.
 ![image](https://github.com/user-attachments/assets/28e1398f-37c4-4b1f-9d03-5d764483fd19)

 ## Amazon S3 – Object Encryption
 You can encrypt objects in S3 buckets using one of 4 methods
-- Server-Side Encryption (SSE)
+- Server-Side Encryption (SSE);
   - Server-Side Encryption with Amazon S3-Managed Keys **(SSE-S3)** – Enabled by Default.
-Encrypts S3 objects using keys handled, managed, and owned by AWS
+Encrypts S3 objects using keys handled, managed, and owned by AWS;
   - Server-Side Encryption with KMS Keys stored in AWS KMS **(SSE-KMS)**.
-Leverage AWS Key Management Service (AWS KMS) to manage encryption keys
+Leverage AWS Key Management Service (AWS KMS) to manage encryption keys;
-  - Server-Side Encryption with Customer-Provided Keys **(SSE-C)**
+  - Server-Side Encryption with Customer-Provided Keys **(SSE-C)** ;
 - Client-Side Encryption.
-When you want to manage your own encryption keys
+When you want to manage your own encryption keys.

 ## Amazon S3 Encryption – SSE-S3
-- Encryption using keys handled, managed, and owned by AWS
+- Encryption using keys handled, managed, and owned by AWS;
-- Object is encrypted server-side
+- Object is encrypted server-side;
-- Encryption type is AES-256
+- Encryption type is AES-256;
-- Must set header **"x-amz-server-side-encryption": "AES256"**
+- Must set header **"x-amz-server-side-encryption": "AES256"**;
-- **Enabled by default for new buckets & new objects**
+- **Enabled by default for new buckets & new objects**.

 ## Amazon S3 Encryption – SSE-KMS
-- Encryption using keys handled and managed by AWS KMS (Key Management Service)
+- Encryption using keys handled and managed by AWS KMS (Key Management Service);
-- KMS advantages: user control + audit key usage using CloudTrail
+- KMS advantages: user control + audit key usage using CloudTrail;
-- Object is encrypted server side
+- Object is encrypted server side;
-- Must set header **"x-amz-server-side-encryption": "aws:kms"**
+- Must set header **"x-amz-server-side-encryption": "aws:kms"**.

 ## SSE-KMS Limitation
-- If you use SSE-KMS, you may be impacted by the KMS limits
+- If you use SSE-KMS, you may be impacted by the KMS limits;
-- When you upload, it calls the GenerateDataKey KMS API
+- When you upload, it calls the GenerateDataKey KMS API;
-- When you download, it calls the Decrypt KMS API
+- When you download, it calls the Decrypt KMS API;
-- Count towards the KMS quota per second (5500, 10000, 30000 req/s based on region)
+- Count towards the KMS quota per second (5500, 10000, 30000 req/s based on region);
-- You can request a quota increase using the Service Quotas Console
+- You can request a quota increase using the Service Quotas Console.

 ## Amazon S3 Encryption – SSE-C
-- Server-Side Encryption using keys fully managed by the customer outside of AWS
+- Server-Side Encryption using keys fully managed by the customer outside of AWS;
-- Amazon S3 does NOT store the encryption key you provide
+- Amazon S3 does NOT store the encryption key you provide;
-- HTTPS must be used
+- HTTPS must be used;
-- Encryption key must provided in HTTP headers, for every HTTP request made
+- Encryption key must provided in HTTP headers, for every HTTP request made.

 ## Amazon S3 Encryption – Client-Side Encryption
-- Use client libraries such as Amazon S3 Client-Side Encryption Library
+- Use client libraries such as Amazon S3 Client-Side Encryption Library;
-- Clients must encrypt data themselves before sending to Amazon S3
+- Clients must encrypt data themselves before sending to Amazon S3;
-- Clients must decrypt data themselves when retrieving from Amazon S3
+- Clients must decrypt data themselves when retrieving from Amazon S3;
-- Customer fully manages the keys and encryption cycle
+- Customer fully manages the keys and encryption cycle.

 ## S3 – Access Points
 ![image](https://github.com/user-attachments/assets/9ffb7206-7b12-4fe8-bf61-9906a78b2469)

 ## S3 Object Lambda
-- Use AWS Lambda Functions to change the object before it is retrieved by the caller application
+- Use AWS Lambda Functions to change the object before it is retrieved by the caller application;
 - Only one S3 bucket is needed, on top of which we create S3 Access Point and S3 Object Lambda Access Points.
 - Use Cases:
-  - Redacting personally identifiable information for analytics or nonproduction environments.
+  - Redacting personally identifiable information for analytics or nonproduction environments;
-  - Converting across data formats, such as converting XML to JSON.
+  - Converting across data formats, such as converting XML to JSON;
-- Resizing and watermarking images on the fly using callerspecific details, such as the user who requested the object.
+- Resizing and watermarking images on the fly using callerspecific details, such as the user who requested the object;
 ![image](https://github.com/user-attachments/assets/025be4ff-deb3-4d9d-81e9-020da2a37300)

 # EC2 Instance Storage Section
 ## What’s an EBS Volume?
 An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run.
-- It allows your instances to persist data, even after their termination
+- It allows your instances to persist data, even after their termination;
-- They can only be mounted to one instance at a time (at the CCP level)
+- They can only be mounted to one instance at a time (at the CCP level);
-- They are bound to a specific availability zone
+- They are bound to a specific availability zone;
-- Analogy: Think of them as a “network USB stick”
+- Analogy: Think of them as a “network USB stick”;
-- Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month
+- Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month.

+## EBS Volume
+- It’s a network drive (i.e. not a physical drive);
+- It uses the network to communicate the instance, which means there might be a bit of latency;
+- It can be detached from an EC2 instance and attached to another one quickly;
+- It’s locked to an Availability Zone (AZ);
+  - An EBS Volume in us-east-1a cannot be attached to us-east-1b;
+  - To move a volume across, you first need to snapshot it;
+- Have a provisioned capacity (size in GBs, and IOPS);
+- You get billed for all the provisioned capacity;
+- You can increase the capacity of the drive over time.

+## Amazon EBS Elastic Volumes
+- You don’t have to detach a volume or restart your instance to change it!
+(Just go to actions / modify volume from the console);
+- Increase volume size.
+(You can only increase, not decrease);
+- Change volume type.
+(Gp2 -> Gp3);
+- Specify desired IOPS or throughput performance (or it will guess);
+- Adjust performance.
+(Increase or decrease)